Planckian bound on quantum dynamical entropy

 are the time-evolution and dephasing channel (induced by a measurement with discarded result).
 For concreteness, consider strongly measuring a spin in a lattice along the $z$ direction, then $K_{m = \pm} = (1 \pm Z) / \sqrt{2}$ ($Z$ is the Pauli acting on the spin), and $\mathcal{D} [(a X + b Y) O'] = 0$ for any $a, b$, where $X$ or $Y$ acts on the monitored spin and $O'$ is any operator acting elsewhere.
 Such terms are repeatedly generated by a generic enough $\mathcal{L}$ and annihilated by $ \mathcal{D} $, until the operator $ ( \mathcal{D} \mathcal{L})^n [K_m^\dagger K_m] \to c \mathbf{1} $ as $n \to \infty$.
 Thus, $ \tilde\rho^{t}_{m} $ tends to be $\propto \rho$ and $J_t \to 0$.

-The above argument can be adapted to any weak measurements on a few sites, as the dissipative evolution $\mathcal{D L}$ will only preserve the identity operator generically.
-Numerically we observe that $J_t$ decays exponentially, see Fig.~\ref{fig:num}-(a).
-An example of a non-generic dynamics is spatial translation.
-It moves the operator away from the dephasing sites.
-In this case the dynamical entropy rate is positive, and related to the thermal entropy density~\cite{CNT}.
-Another exception is when $K_m$ is conserved by the dynamics.
-Then, though $J_t \not\to 0$ , the outcome Shannon entropy will not grow, and the dynamical entropy rate still vanishes.
+The above argument can be adapted to any weak measurements on a few sites, as the dissipative evolution $\mathcal{D L}$ will only preserve the identity operator \textit{generically}\footnote{An exceptional case is when $Q$ is conserved by the dynamics.
+In that case, $J_t \not\to 0$.
+However, since $Q(t) = Q$, the outcome Shannon entropy cannot grow linearly, so the dynamical entropy rate still vanishes.
+Another fine-tuned counter-example is spatial translation~\cite{CNT} where the dynamical entropy rate is nonzero.}.
+Numerically we observe that $J_t$ decays exponentially in a non-integrable spin chain, see Fig.~\ref{fig:num}-(a).

-To recapitulate, microscopic measurements are in general too intrusive to yield a positive entropy rate.
-Therefore we shall focus on the alternative of measuring a ``\textit{mesoscopic} observable'' of the form
+\textbf{Mesoscopic operators}.
+As local operators cannot yield a positive entropy rate, we are led to consider measuring a ``\textit{mesoscopic} observable'' of the form